Other Useful Resources

 Substance Abuse and Mental Health Services Administration (SAMHSA)

-SAMHSA provides valuable information on its Web site, including resources for finding substance abuse treatment.
-Its treatment locator (http://findtreatment.samhsa.gov/) can help you find a drug abuse or alcohol treatment program near you.
-Visit http://www.samhsa.gov for more information on drug abuse prevention and treatment policies, programs, and services.
+SAMHSA's treatment locator can help you find a drug abuse or alcohol treatment program near you.
+Visit www.samhsa.gov for more information about drug abuse prevention and treatment policies, programs, and services.

 Drug Enforcement Administration (DEA)

 Visit www.dea.gov for information about various drugs, controlled substances laws (including drug scheduling), and U.S. regulations.
 The DEA offers two resources specifically intended for parents and teens: